-John Spilman brings to Gridflex Energy his two decades of project development, finance, construction and operating experience, working as external counsel, in-house general counsel and as a legal and operations executive, with a career focus on intermittent renewable energy sources.
+John Spilman brings to Gridflex Energy his three decades of project development, finance, construction and operating experience, working as external counsel, in-house general counsel and as a legal and operations executive, with a career focus on intermittent and variable renewable energy sources.

 John has documented, negotiated and advised on over 2 GW of utility-scale wind energy projects currently operating, under construction, or in late stage development, including 8 Western States and 4 Canadian Provinces.
 He was General Counsel of a California wind farm developer and operator in the 1990s; he later became its Chief Operating Officer and successfully streamlined operations and groomed and transferred under-performing assets for repowering by his successor client, a joint venture including FPL Energy, NEG Micon and RES.
 From 2002 to 2005, John provided project development, corporate and other external general counsel services to the North American development arm of Vestas Americas.
 From 2006 to 2009, he was the primary counsel for real estate transactions for Alta Wind Energy, LLC, supporting the roll-up of site control for the Alta Wind Energy Center, planned as the world’s largest wind project, with nearly 600 turbines capable of producing 1,550 megawatts of electricity when completed, with the potential to be doubled, according to developer Terra-Gen Power LLC.